zenml-io/zenml/docs/book/mlops-stacks/annotators/annotators.md

 Studio integration, which means that using an annotator currently is no different than what's described in the [Label Studio page: How to use it?](./label_studio.md#how-to-use-it).

+## A note on names

+The various annotation tools have mostly standardized around the naming of key concepts as part of how they build their tools.
+Unfortunately, this hasn't been completely unified so ZenML takes an opinion on which names we use for our stack component and integrations.
+Key differences to note:

+- Label Studio refers to the grouping of a set of annotations / tasks as a 'Project', whereas most other tools use the term 'Dataset', so ZenML also calls this grouping a 'Dataset'.
+- The individual metaunit for 'an annotation + the source data' is referred to in different ways, but at ZenML (and with Label Studio) we refer to them as 'tasks'.

+The remaining core concepts ('annotation' and 'prediction', in particular) are broadly used among annotation tools.